Text reading 'WOLF IQ' in bold white capital letters on a transparent background.

 But business owners and marketing leaders often make a mistake - thinking it’s a ‘set and forget’ asset.

-Just like a physical store, websites needs regular attention to keep it running smoothly, securely, and effectively.
+Just like a physical store, websites need regular attention to keep it running smoothly, securely, and effectively.
 Neglecting website maintenance can lead to lost revenue, security breaches, and a damaged reputation.

 This guide explores why WordPress maintenance is an absolute must, what it involves, how to monitor your site if you’re doing it yourself, the benefits of outsourcing to experts, ways to keep costs down and the total cost that you should expect for your WordPress Website.